The U.S. Food and Drug Administration approved Elmiron in 1996. Janssen Pharmaceuticals, a subsidiary of Johnson & Johnson, manufactures the drug.

 Children and Pregnant Women

-Elmiron hasn’t been studied in patients younger than 16 years old.
+Elmiron hasn’t been studied in patients younger than 16 years of age.

-Though animal studies didn’t find that the drug affected the fetus or impaired fertility, the prescribing information cautions that pregnant women shouldn’t use the drug unless it’s clearly needed.
+Though animal studies using an IV formulation didn’t find that the drug affected the fetus or impaired fertility, the prescribing information cautions that pregnant women shouldn’t use the drug unless it’s clearly needed.
 Researchers don’t know if the drug is excreted in breast milk and nursing mothers should use caution.

 Recalls and Lawsuits